blakewilsonquantinuum/lambeq-public/docs/cli.rst

 Command-line interface
 ======================

-While ``lambeq`` is primarily aimed for programmatic use, since Release :ref:`rel-0.2.0` it is also equipped with a command-line interface which provides immediate and easy access to most of the toolkit's functionality.
+While ``lambeq`` is primarily aimed for programmatic use, since Release :ref:`rel-0.2.0` it is also equipped with a command-line interface that provides immediate and easy access to most of the toolkit's functionality.
 A summary of the available options is given below.

 ::